 This article describes the characteristics of a Memorandum of Understanding (“MOU”), to explain the main circumstances in which an MOU is suitable to document an arrangement between parties, and when a contract might be more appropriate.

 What is a Memorandum of Understanding?

 An MOU can be most aptly described as falling somewhere between a handshake deal and a written contract.
-It is a preliminary written agreement between parties, which helps establish a framework for an arrangement.
-Colloquially referred to as an “agreement to agree”, an MOU usually documents a common goal or vision of the parties, seeking to ensure that all parties to the arrangement are on the same page.
+When two parties make an “agreement to agree”, they use a MOU to document their common goals and vision.
+The written agreement between the two establishes the framework for the arrangement and ensures that both parties are on the same page.